GLOBAL MARKETS-Asian shares stumble as trade war fears roil global markets

 U.S. shares were also clobbered last week, with the Dow falling 1.8 percent on Friday, the S&P 500 declining 2.1 percent and the Nasdaq off 2.4 percent.

-The dollar index tracking the greenback against six other major currencies, was near a one-month low at 89.423.
+The dollar index, tracking the greenback against six other major currencies, was unchanged near a one-month low of 89.447.

-In commodities, international Brent crude futures opened above $70 per barrel for the first time since January.

-Prices were lifted by expectations that OPEC-leader Saudi Arabia may extend supply cuts into 2019, as well as concerns that the United States may re-introduce sanctions against Iran.

 Reporting by Swati Pandey Editing by Eric Meijer